seapagan/vosk-test/README.md

 in it's own named folder in the root of the repository.
 You can get the models from the [vosk website](https://alphacephei.com/vosk/models).

+> [!NOTE]
+>
+> It should be possible to pass the resulting transcribed result through another
+> model like [recasepunc](https://github.com/benob/recasepunc) to end up with a
+> properly punctuated and cased string.
+This is something to look into adding
+> later.

 ## Files

 - `backend.py`: A FastAPI backend and Jinja template that uses the `vosk`